The Foundational Investment Thesis of The Future is Sustainability

 In the middle of the century, congress enacted the Air Pollution Act in 1955 and the National Environmental Policy Act (NEPA) in 1969.
 In 1970, we created the EPA which paved the way for the Clean Water Act.
 The early 1970s marked the U.N.
 Environment Programme (UNEP) and the first Earth Day.

 In recent history, the U.N.
 General Assembly established its Sustainable Development Goals (SDGs).
 The goals were set to be achieved by the year 2030.
 These goals created a modern framework for corporate decision-making in the name of a sustainable future.

 Today, sustainability reaches far beyond the UN SDGs.
 There are dozens of initiatives and mandates that companies create to fuel their path to becoming a more sustainable corporate entity.

 Even the software that helps companies and consumers run their day-to-day lives is marketed as a “sustainable solution.”
 The impact of sustainable decision-making will ripple throughout every part of the economy.

 Sustainability is no longer about solar and wind farms.
 In industry 4.0, sustainability is a new way of thinking.

 Fortunately, sustainability is a clear and concise thesis for making decisions that will still be considered “good” and “reliable” when looking back years down the road.

 So the question now is, where is the next opportunity in sustainability?

 For years, the manufacturing industry has tried to become more sustainable.
-They have brought in Chief Sustainability Officers, and created divisions of their companies to reduce their carbon footprint.
-They use clean energy, and build recycling programs to reduce their waste.
+They have brought in Chief Sustainability Officers and created divisions in their companies to reduce their carbon footprint.
+They use clean energy and build recycling programs to reduce their waste.
 But, they’re still stuck using the same materials that have been foundational to their supply chain for decades.